Crowbar-Sledgehammer/glbsp/README.md

 Thanks to Lee Killough and André Majorel (former maintainer of BSP, and devil-may-care French flying ace, respectively), glBSP is under the GNU General Public License (GPL).
-See the file 'LICENSE.txt' in the source package (or go to http://www.gnu.org) for the full text, but to summarise:
+See the file 'LICENSE' in the source package (or go to http://www.gnu.org) for the full text, but to summarise: